-Perspective | The destructive ’Devious Licks’ TikTok challenge is another trend parents have to battle
+Perspective | How to talk to your kids about the Devious Licks school TikTok challenge

 Actually read those community guidelines — together

-Graber also feels it’s important for kids and parents to read the community guidelines of the apps they are using.
+Graber said it’s important for kids and parents to read the community guidelines of the apps they are using.
 It’s definitely a time-consuming activity, but caregivers can remind kids that when they sign up for social media, they also enter into a contract and agree to terms.
-Think of it this way: We follow the age limit and other guidelines for opening a bank account, but we shrug off the limits for apps where kids are spending hours of their time each day.
-It’s imperative that parents and kids read the fine print because, as Gruber wisely notes, “if you think TikTok is going to take care of your child, they’re not.”
+Think of it this way: We follow the age limit and other guidelines for opening a bank account, but we shrug off the limits for apps on which kids are spending hours of their time each day.
+It’s imperative that parents and kids read the fine print because, as Graber wisely notes, “if you think TikTok is going to take care of your child, they’re not.”

 Teach what it means to be good digital citizen

 And finally, Graber emphasizes that kids need to know what it means to be a good digital citizen.
-“Kids know how to be a good citizen in the real world — honest, respectful, compassionate — but then they go online and suddenly those things go right out the window,” she says, going on to say kids need to understand the expectations of their online communities just as much as they know the ones for their in real life communities.
+“Kids know how to be a good citizen in the real world — honest, respectful, compassionate — but then they go online and suddenly those things go right out the window,” she says, going on to say kids need to understand the expectations of their online communities just as much as they know the ones for their real-life communities.

 The Devious Lick challenge isn’t the first of these types of social media trends, and it certainly won’t be the last.
 Teens will continue to engage in risky behaviors, now with the extra push of social media egging them on.

-Whether your kids are already engaging in these types of social media challenges or not, the number one prevention strategy for these types of behaviors is actually a positive relationship with a caring parent or adult.
+Whether your kids are already engaging in these types of social media challenges or not, the No. 1 prevention strategy for these types of behaviors is actually a positive relationship with a caring parent or adult.

-Mendes, Crooks, and Graber agreed that if anything happens, you want your teens to be able to come talk to you in a safe, healthy environment, where the lines of communication always remain open, and nothing is off limits.
+Mendes, Crooks and Graber agreed that if anything happens, you want your teens to be able to come talk to you in a safe, healthy environment, where the lines of communication always remain open and nothing is off limits.

 And that, parents, is on us.

-Kristen Mei Chase is a writer, author, a mom of four and co-founder of Cool Mom Picks.
+Kristen Mei Chase is a writer, author, mom of four and co-founder of Cool Mom Picks.

 Sign up for the On Parenting newsletter here.